afsc-gap-products/gap_public_data/README.md

     ## RACEBASE_FOSS.FOSS_CPUE_ZEROFILLED:
     ##   rows: 36440900
     ##   cols: 37
-    ##   4.514 GB
+    ##   NA GB

 ## Access data interactively through the [Fisheries One Stop Shop (FOSS)](https://www.fisheries.noaa.gov/foss/f?p=215:200:13045102793007:Mail:NO:::) platform

 Select, filter, and package this and other NOAA Fisheries data from the [Fisheries One Stop Shop (FOSS)](https://www.fisheries.noaa.gov/foss/f?p=215:200:13045102793007:Mail:NO:::) platform.
-This user-friendly portal is maintained through Oracle APEX.
-A useful intro to using APIs in R can be found [here](https://www.dataquest.io/blog/r-api-tutorial/).
+This user-friendly portal is maintained through `Oracle APEX`.
+A useful intro to using APIs in `R` can be found [here](https://www.dataquest.io/blog/r-api-tutorial/).

-### Connecting to the API
+### Connect to the API

 ``` r
 # install.packages(c("httr", "jsonlite"))